-However, the courts summary of our USCIS concerns as 'conflicting information' makes it apparent that the court is trying to obscure the crimes and violation of USCIS rather than provide prompt and fair justice.
+However, the courts summary of our USCIS concerns as 'conflicting information' makes it apparent that the court is trying to obscure the crimes and violations of USCIS rather than provide prompt and fair justice.
 This appearance further justifies recusal.

-The Court's Effort to Conceal Are a Crime Under 18 USC § 1001
+The Court's Efforts to Conceal Are Crimes Under 18 USC § 1001

-Further, this effort to conceal the nature of USCIS actions constitutes a crime as 18 USC § 1001 states:
+Further, this effort to conceal the nature of USCIS actions constitutes crimes as 18 USC § 1001 states:

-- (a) ... whoever, in any matter ... knowingly and willfully - - (1) falsifies, conceals, or covers up by any trick, scheme, or device a material fact; ...16
+(a) ... whoever, in any matter ... knowingly and willfully - (1) falsifies, conceals, or covers up by any trick, scheme, or device a material fact; ...

-The court should rescind the Order of 21 Mar 2025 (ECF 62) to avoid violating 18 USC § 1001 (3):
+The court should rescind the Order of 21 Mar 2025 (ECF 62) to avoid violating [18 USC § 1001](#) (3):